Confirmation Bias

 Example 3: Facebook Algorithms As An Echo Chamber

 Have you ever heard of an echo chamber before?
-It’s a term used to describe spaces where people only encounter views and beliefs that mirror your own.
-You only hear “echoes” of the same ideas over and over again.
+It’s a term used to describe spaces where people only encounter views and beliefs that mirror their own.
+You only hear “echoes” of the same ideas repeatedly.

 Example 4: Fueling Ideas About Conspiracy Theories

 Facebook groups and confirmation bias go hand in hand.
-Members in Flat Earther or other conspiracy theorists Facebook groups share articles, photos, and videos that continue to confirm their beliefs.
+Members of Flat Earther or other conspiracy theorists' Facebook groups share articles, photos, and videos that continue to confirm their beliefs.
 The more time people spend in these groups, the deeper their beliefs become.
 They pay attention only to the “facts” in these groups rather than seeing the larger picture.

 Example 5: Confirmation Bias in The Workplace

 Be on the lookout for confirmation bias at work.
-It can save you time and money to simply look at the facts in front of you, even if they disprove what you currently think about a project.
+It can save you time and money to look at the facts before you, even if they disprove what you currently think about a project.

 Example 6: Warren Buffett and Confirmation Bias